joyent/joyent-repos/README.md

 ### Blessed labels

-- `public: true|false` is used to indicate if the repo is public/private.
+- `public: true|false` is used to indicate if the repo is public/private. in active use.
-- `state: <state>` is reserved to mean the state of the repo: whether it is in active use.
 Well known values are "active" and "deprecated".
 - `meta: true` is typical for repos that aren't code for the product but related, e.g. rfd.git and eng.git.